-Krista Regedanz, Ph.D. specializes in working with:
+Krista Regedanz, Ph.D. specializes in helping with:

 - Job Burnout prevention and recovery

-- Work-life balance in Silicon Valley
+- Work-life balance for high achievers in Silicon Valley

 People usually call Dr. Regedanz when they: